 Welcome to the final part of this Containerisation blog series.

-In the second blog, we discussed Application Modernisation and the evolution of management and operating modern microservices application architectures (from pets to chickens!) – plus some of the new toolsets and major benefits around scaling that can be achieved with Kubernetes.
+In the second blog, we explored Application Modernisation and the evolution of management and operating modern microservices application architectures (from pets to chickens!) – plus some of the new toolsets and major benefits around scaling that can be achieved with Kubernetes.

 Which Containerisation tools should we use, and which Open-Source vendor is right for me?